Aero-Ex/AutoDepth/README.md

 4. **View Results**:
    - Depth maps are saved to your specified output path
-   - Import the depth map back into Blender to use as displacement, compositing, etc.
+   - Click on the Create Mesh button to generate the displaced mesh

 ### Batch Processing